All samples ship for FREE when you order 5 samples or more! Samples typically ship within 1-3 business days.

 Arcadia Bonsai Tint Random Brick Glass + Stone Tile

 This jaw dropping combination of painted iridescent foil slate, polished glass and aluminum give any room a modern and contemporary ambiance.
 Add a pop of color to any room with these beautiful tiles that are versatile, unique and great to use for a kitchen backsplash or fireplace.
 Dare to be different with the Bonsai Tint Random Brick Glass and Slate Tile from our Arcadia Collection.

-- To avoid affecting the color of the tile, White modified thin-set such as Bostik Glass Mate is highly is recommended for all installations.
+- To avoid affecting the color of the tile, white thinset such as Bostik PM is strongly recommended for all installations.

 - Apply as much adhesive as can be covered within 10-15 minutes.

 3/16" or 1/4" square notch trowel should be used when installing our glass material and ridges should be smoothed down with the flat side of the trowel prior to fixing the tiles in the mortar bed.
 Tiles larger than 3x3 should be back-buttered with a thin continuous layer of the thin set applied with the flat side of the trowel.